build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ### Load test setup

-Because our `shortenURL` function uses the POST method and requires some data, we need a lua config file to pass to wrk2.
+Because our `shortenURL` function uses the POST method and requires some data, we need a Lua config file to pass to wrk2.
 My `post.lua` file has the following content:

 ```yaml
 wrk.method = "POST"